grid/firemodel/README.md

 ```
 // An Aircraft is a machine that flies.
 model Aircraft {
   // The airplane's official registration.
   string tailnumber;
   // The plane's current altitude.
   integer altitude;
   // The airplane's current autopilot setting.
   AutoPilotMode ap;
+  // The state of the door on the left.
+  Door left_door;
+  // The state of the door on the right.
+  Door right_door;
 }

 enum AutoPilotMode {
   manual,
   heading,
   alt,
-  fullAuto,
+  full_auto,
+}

+// Door is compound state.
+// (Saved as an embedded object/map/dict in firestore.)
+struct Door {
+  bool is_closed;
+  bool is_armed;
+  bool is_secured;
 }
 ```